Get Certified through ACLCA.

 by a letter from employer) or participation in doing an LCA (LCA study submitted).

 ALL SUBMITTED MATERIALS ARE KEPT CONFIDENTIAL.
-Submission of all materials verifying the prerequisites must be complete no later than one month before the planned exam date, and may be either emailed to email@example.com, or sent via hard copy to:
+Submission of all materials verifying the prerequisites must be complete no later than one month before the planned exam date, and may be emailed to [email protected]

 To pay for the LCACP renewal, please click here.